 - If appropriate, the scope of any further work including flow modelling that might be necessary to conclude the Assessment

 In March 2015, the Department for Environment, Food and Rural Affairs introduced the Non-statutory technical standards for sustainable drainage systems document to address the National Planning Policy Frameworks commitment to sustainable drainage by expanding on its commitment to the introduction of sustainable drainage systems (SuDs) to manage and reduce surface water run off from developments.

 The aspiration of this document is to firstly reduce and manage surface water from a site and secondly to ensure that sustainable drainage techniques such as drainage by infiltration are implemented where suitable.

 Sanderson Associates prepare Sustainable Drainage Statements or a Drainage Impact Assessment, suitable for your planning application.
-This legislation requires any development site of 10 residential dwellings or more or the industrial/commercial equivalent to be assessed.
+This legislation requires any development site of 10 dwellings or more or the industrial/commercial equivalent to be assessed.